![]() |

 - Up to 1 cup lukewarm water

-Preheat the oven to 425 degrees F. Sprinkle yeast over the 1/4 cup of warm water and let stand for about 10 minutes.
+Preheat the oven to 425 degrees F. Add yeast and a pinch of the sugar to a bowl and add 1/4 cup of the warm water; let stand for about 10 minutes.

 Divide dough in half and knead on floured surface into smooth balls.
 If you are only making a single pizza, wrap the other ball in plastic wrap and refrigerate or freeze.
 For thin pizza, press the dough directly on a greased 16 inch pizza pan.
 Brush the dough very lightly with a bit of olive oil and place immediately into the preheated oven UNtopped and precook the crust at 425 degrees F for approximately 8 to 10 minutes.